-Brighton & Hove City Council offer health promotion training in partnership with NHS Brighton and Hove.
+Brighton & Hove City Council offer health promotion training.
 These courses support you and your organisation to develop the skills, knowledge and confidence needed to improve the health of people living in your area.

 The courses are suitable for anyone working in:

 - social care

 - mental health